pizzapanther/neutron-studio/content/talks/2025-02-01-authories-darkness.md

 But seek first the kingdom of God and His righteousness, and all these things shall be added to you. *Matthew 6:33 NKJV*

 Be cheerful no matter what; pray all the time; thank God no matter what happens.
-This is the way God wants you who belong to Christ Jesus to live. *1 Thessalonians 5:16-18*
+This is the way God wants you who belong to Christ Jesus to live. *1 Thessalonians 5:16-18 MSG*

 ---